ElazarK/content-docs/playbooks/Add_Indicator_to_Miner_Palo_Alto_MineMeld.md

-Add indicators to the relevant Miner using MineMeld.
+Adds indicators to the relevant Miner using MineMeld.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.